-WHEREAS, the Port of Seattle is a leader in workforce development and has found construction job training programs, including Apprentice and Pre-Apprenticeship programs, to be an effective way to prepare individuals for entry into construction jobs, and to ensure women, people of color, and otherwise disadvantaged individuals, can acquire the necessary job skills and be prepared to successfully pursue construction careers; and
+WHEREAS, the Port of Seattle is a leader in workforce development and has found construction job training programs, including Career Connected Learning, apprenticeship Apprentice and pre-apprenticeship programs, to be an effective way to prepare individuals for entry into construction jobs, and to ensure women, people of color, and otherwise disadvantaged individuals, can acquire the necessary job skills and be prepared to successfully pursue construction careers; and

-WHEREAS, the Port of Seattle was the first to adopt Apprenticeship Utilization Goals over three decades ago and is committed to achieving its Apprenticeship hiring goals set in Port policy and addressing the disproportionately low involvement by people of color and women in the construction labor force.
-Apprentice Utilization Goals for Port construction projects is 15 percent, of which includes a goal of 10 percent women and 15 percent people of color.
-In 2016, Apprenticeship Utilization rates were 17 percent, of which 18 percent were women and 28 percent were people of color; and
+WHEREAS, the Port of Seattle was the first to adopt apprenticeship utilization goals over three decades ago and is committed to achieving its apprenticeship hiring goals set in Port policy and addressing the disproportionately low involvement by people of color and women in the construction labor force.
+Apprentice utilization goals for Port construction projects is 15 percent, of which includes a goal of 10 percent women and 15 percent people of color.
+In 2016, apprenticeship utilization rates were 17 percent, of which 18 percent were women and 28 percent were people of color; and